 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Administrator Certification Pathways
+Administrator Certification Pathways and Programs

 In Michigan, school administrator preparation is guided by state law, state administrative rules, and administrator preparation program standards.
 Additional information is available regarding what administrative positions require the School Administrator Certificate.